dfinity/llm/examples/icp-lookup-agent-rust/README.md

 You can select your preferred backend by initialising the llm dependency through `dfx deps init` (see below for init arguments).

-> **Note**: The llm canister currently only supports LLama3.1 8B independently of the backend that you choose.
-Further model support will be added in the near future.

 #### Configure with Ollama
 To be able to test the agent locally, you'll need a server for processing the agent's prompts.
 For that, we'll use `ollama`, which is a tool that can download and serve LLMs.